Forum: VirtualDJ Plugins

 This guide is for advanced users, or users with enough technical knowledge to follow it.
 While I'll try to explain each step as best as I can and provide as much info as possible, if you don't understand what the guide is saying, please avoid to follow it on your system.

 This guide provides a MIDI integration between Freestyler and VirtualDj.
 This means that this guide can be used only on Windows OS and that Freestyler has to be installed on the same machine.
-While it is possible with some tools to create a MIDI port over a local network, this solution has not being tested, and therefore at this time it's not recommended.
+While it is possible with some tools to create a MIDI port over a local network, this solution has not been tested, and therefore at this time it's not recommended.

 Why MIDI ?